huwarr/Dict_Search/README.md

    `make`

-If these commands finish successfully, an executable will be generated in `dSearch` folder.
+If these commands finish successfully, an executable will be created.

 4. Start application by running: